yyasuda/BMPLoad/README.md

 **Preview app does not handle Alpha value (transparency)**

 Could not recognise 15x15_32_dots_alpha.bmp file as 'Alpha' image?
-Yes, Preview app of MacOSX does not handle Alpha, at least on my Yosemite (10.10) enviroment.
+So, Preview app of MacOSX does not handle Alpha, at least on my Yosemite (10.10) enviroment.
 Use the other image utilities to see the Alpha image correctly.
 I use GraphicConverter app on my Mac.